 Freight bill processing can feel like a high-stakes money game between shippers, payors, and transportation providers.
 For the most part, shippers dread the daunting and time-consuming task of auditing freight bills to process payments to carriers.
 Meanwhile, carriers – particularly parcel and Less-Than-Truckload (LTL) carriers – face their own set of challenges when issuing invoices and resolving disputes with payors.
 So, what is the root cause of this painful money game?
-Complex freight payment terms in transportation contracts.
+The primary cause – COMPLEX FREIGHT PAYMENT TERMS IN TRANSPORTATION CONTRACTS!

-Yes, if you have a complicated carrier contract, this leads the pack in the many pitfalls to freight bill processing.
+Yes, if you have a complicated carrier contract, this leads the pack in the many pitfalls of freight bill processing.
 But why does it have to be this difficult?
 Could there be a simpler solution?
-In this article, I’ll dive into the top 10 pitfalls in the treacherous world of freight bill payments.
+In this article, I’ll look at the top 10 pitfalls in the treacherous world of freight bill payments.
 Also, I will explore 8 possible technologies and methodologies that could ease the entire process.

 The Basics Of Freight Payment Terms And Why You Need Them.